publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch8/schI/m__us_usc_t10_s193.md

         (1)

-         Periodically (and not less often than every two years), the Chairman of the Joint Chiefs of Staff shall submit to the Secretary of Defense and the congressional defense committees a report on the combat support agencies.
+         Periodically (and not less often than every two years), the Chairman of the Joint Chiefs of Staff shall submit to the Secretary of Defense a report on the combat support agencies.
 Each such report shall include—

             (A) a determination with respect to the responsiveness and readiness of each such agency to support operating forces in the event of a war or threat to national security; and